Sound speed uncertainty in Acousto-Electric Tomography: Forward computations and uncertainty modeling

 \subsection{Forward models}

 We solve the wave equation \eqref{eq:p} using the \kwave{} package for \matlab{}.
 This is done on a regular square grid in a domain $ [-L,L]^2 \subset \R^2 $ and, to simulate the full domain $ \R^2 $, an absorbing boundary layer is added such that from within the subdomain $ [-L',L']^2 \subset [-L,L]^2 $ the solution is an approximation to the problem in the full space.
 Note that the domain of our electrical measurements $ \Omega $ is contained in $ [-L',L']^2 $.
+In \kwave{} we take $ L = 6\times 10^{-2} $ and $ L' = 4.5\times 10^{-2} $.
+The disc with radius $ 4\times 10^{-2} $ is then mapped to the electrical domain $ \Omega $, which is computationally taken as the unit disc.

 The sound speed $ c $ is generated based on a breast tissue model \cite{reiser2013validation}.
 The model along with the changes introduced to accommodate our problem are outlined in Section \ref{sec:samp-schm}.
-The wave speed for generating the data has the form
+The sound speed for generating the data has the form